zkoesters/terraform-provider-stripe/docs/resources/webhook_endpoint.md

 ### Required

-- `enabled_events` (List of String) The list of events to enable for this endpoint. `['*']` indicates that all events are enabled, except those that require explicit selection.
+- `enabled_events` (Set of String) The list of events to enable for this endpoint. `['*']` indicates that all events are enabled, except those that require explicit selection.
 - `url` (String) The URL of the webhook endpoint.

 ### Optional